ballerina-attic/ballerina-honeycomb/README.md

   # + age -Student age.
   # + mobNo -Student mobile number.
   # + address - Student address.
-  # + return - This function returns a json object.
-If data is added it returns json containing a status and id of student added.
+  # + return - This function returns a JSON object.
+If data is added it returns JSON containing a status and id of student added.
-  #          If data is not added , it returns the json containing a status and error message.
+  #          If data is not added , it returns the JSON containing a status and error message.

 public function insertData(string name, int age, int mobNo, string address) returns (json) {
     json updateStatus;